top of page

-While January may be one of the coldest months in Morocco, it is a far cry from the snow-blanketed landscapes experienced in much of the Northern Hemisphere.
+While January may be one of the coldest months in Morocco, it is a far cry from the dreary conditions experienced across much of the Northern Hemisphere.
 If you’re seeking respite from the harsh winter temperatures, visiting Morocco in January can provide a much-needed and welcome escape.
-Living on Morocco's southern coast, I've always found January to be relatively mild and even the early morning chill can't keep me out of the water!

-The cooler temperatures that Morocco enjoys in January make it an ideal time to explore the country's warmer regions, such as the sun-drenched Sahara and the coastal cities of Agadir and Essaouira.
-For surfers, winter heralds in bigger swells (without the summer crowds), while the medinas of Marrakech and Fes are far quieter than usual.
+The cooler temperatures that Morocco enjoys in January make it an ideal time to explore the country's warmer regions, such as the Sahara Desert and the coastal cities of Agadir and Essaouira.
+For surfers, winter heralds in bigger swells (without the summer crowds), while the medinas of Marrakech and Fes are quieter than usual.

 As January is a shoulder season in Morocco, the reduced demand can translate into good accommodation deals and easier access to transportation.
-With fewer tourists around, those who do visit Morocco in January may enjoy a more intimate, personalised experience, whether they are part of a small group tour or exploring the country independently on a self-drive itinerary.
-In my opinion, it’s a great time to travel to Morocco for those who want a really immersive journey and greater opportunities to connect with the local culture.
+With fewer tourists around, visiting Morocco in January may mean a more intimate experience, whether you're travelling as part of a small group tour or exploring the country independently on a self-drive itinerary.
+The only exception to this is the first week of January when there's an uptick in demand during Europe's post-Christmas winter holidays.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!